DRI Research Immersion Internship Summer 2025

 The Opportunity

-Science at the Desert Research Institute offers real-world, immersive opportunities to contribute to solving the STEM problems of the future.
+Science at the Desert Research Institute is an immersive opportunity to work hard and grow your professional skills.
+Broaden your knowledge in ways that contribute to solving the STEM problems of the future.

 What it Involves

-The DRI Research Immersion Internship program will take place during fall semester 2024.
+The DRI Research Immersion Internship program will take place during summer 2025 (June 1-August 16).
 This paid internship involves working with a team dedicated to real-world problem solving with real-world scientists.
 Interns must be ready to take on new challenges by learning new skills and broadening their knowledge base.

 After a guided training period, interns will work closely with mentors and their team members on science, technology, and entrepreneurship-focused projects that will launch both their curiosity and their careers.
 Students do not have to be enrolled in a science major to apply for the program, however they must be interested in learning about complex science topics.